segment11/velo/doc/hash_buckets/README.md

 - one file max size is 2G, so one chunk max size is 128G, usually can store one slot max 216M keys
 - one chunk file has many segments, one segment length can be 4K / 16K / 64K / 256K, depends on the value bytes size and
   compress ratio
-- one segment is compressed by zstd, use no trained dictionary, and use default zstd compression level 3
+- one segment is optionally (by global config) compressed by zstd, use no trained dictionary, and use default zstd compression level 3
-- one segment has 1-4 sub-segments, one sub-segment has a batch of value bytes, and value bytes are compressed by zstd using a trained dictionary
+- when do compress, one segment has 1-4 sub-segments, one sub-segment has a batch of value bytes, and value bytes are compressed by zstd using a trained dictionary

 ## wal groups